juiceman1014/odin-recipes-mac/README.md

 # odin-recipes-mac
-redoing odin recipes assignment on macbook
+Redoing odin recipes assignment on macbook
+Assignment:
+Create a website consisting of varying recipes
+Goals:
+1. Gain a proficient understanding of lists, links, and images.
+More generally: elements and tags I've learned thus far.